ekramteyeb/todo-app-api/README.md

 * Then start the app:
     * php artisan serve

-* End points to the API resources are as follows.
-Since all of them are protected by laravel/sanctum , you need to start by registering via ‘/v1/register’ route .
+## End points to the API resources
+Since all of routes are protected by laravel/sanctum , first thing needed is  to start by registering via ‘/v1/register’ route .

-    *POST :  http//localhost:8000/api/v1/register
+    * POST :  http//localhost:8000/api/v1/register
         * need attributes : email , password, confirm_password, name

-    *Post :  http//localhost:8000/api/v1/login
+    * Post :  http//localhost:8000/api/v1/login
         * using : email , password

-* Then free to go and use Postman it  easier to play around with.
+* Then free to go.
+Postman is  handy tool  play around with this.
      N.B the returned token should be send back to server via Bearer token header or other way
-*

     * GET : http//localhost:8000/api/v1/todos   // get all the todos of the user

-*
+    * GET : http//localhost:8000/api/v1/todos?status='status'   // get specific todos filterd by status

-    * GET : http//localhost:8000/api/v1/todos/id  // individial todo
+    * GET : http//localhost:8000/api/v1/todos/id

-    * POST : http//localhost:8000/api/v1/todos   // post  a todo
+    * POST : http//localhost:8000/api/v1/todos
         * name ----  is required
         * description ---optional
         * status ---optional(but must be ['OnGoing' , 'NotStarted', 'Completed'] , default is 'NotStarted')